Join or Sign In

 Episode 14

-Examining the mass movements of animals as they take advantage of spring's bounty.
-Included: the scientists who track these journeys, often over vast distances, from winter refuge to spring nesting grounds.
-As they attempt to uncover the precise triggers and timing of migration and its impact on other animal species, the scientists grapple with how these patterns and behaviors may shift due to climate change.
+A major spectacle of spring: the mass movements of animals as they take advantage of spring's bounty.
+Meet the scientists who track the journeys of animals over vast distances, from winter refuge to spring nesting grounds.

 Episode 15

-Nature's perfect partnerships, precisely synchronized, have evolved over thousands of years.
-Included: How plants and animals depend on each other to survive; and how climate change can break those connections, altering the timing of weather and plant growth, and disrupting the delicate relationships between plants and pollinators such as bees and butterflies.
+Learn how plants and animals depend on each other to survive.
+See first-hand how climate change can break those connections, altering the timing of weather and plant growth, and disrupting the delicate relationships.